aws-amplify/amplify-backend/test-projects/seed-poc/README.md

    2. Should this be separate extra dependency for the time of preview or experimental api?
       (Feasibility of inferring types from `backend.ts` might affect this)
 2. If we end up using `V6Client` and JS libs for auth we might clash with frontend deps.

+## Update 6/19

+Two additional POCs has been built:
+1. `seed-poc2` where only interaction with auth is somewhat abstracted.
+2. `seed-poc3` where script looks like frontend code and uses outputs.
+High level "auth administration" client was provided.

+It seems that `seed-poc3` might not be a bad idea because:
+1. It makes outputs integration point with backend, there's no work required in backend-X packages
+2. Except "admin auth" the coding style matches what customers do in their frontend app.
+3. There's no need to re-invent "clients", we can just use frontend libs to hydrate backend. (except admin auth).